vmsh0/JustActivateWindows/README.md

 JAW stands for "Just Activate Windows", and it is a **no-nonsense**, **barebone**, **GUI activator** for recent 64-bit Microsoft Windows operating systems.

-JAW is **officially supported** on Windows 10 Pro, although it should work just fine on any Windows 10 edition, and probably even on Windows 7 (not reccomended!).
+JAW should work just fine on any Windows 10 edition, and probably even on Windows 7 (not reccomended!).

+It has been **successfully tested** on:
+- Windows 10 Pro
+- Windows 10 Home

+You can let me know that it works on other editions as well by opening an Issue.

 ### Download
 Before downloading JAW, I ask to you to **consider reading** the "Why JAW?" section of this Readme.
 You can download the latest ready-to-use JAW release from the "releases" page of this GitHub repository.